useragents/Proxyless-Spotify-Follow-Bot/README.md

 ### Please note

 This script was made for educational purposes, I am not responsible for your actions using this script.
+This script was made for educational purposes.